EA Feature: QoS in SD-WAN

 This QoS priority determines the traffic precedence relative to priorities configured in other QoS objects that are used in the SD-WAN Policy.

-The SD-WAN Security Gateway performs the required calculation to understand the weight (percentage) relation between different rules.
+The SD-WAN Security Gateway performs the required calculation to understand the weight relation between different rules.

-Relative Weight = (Internal weight value of the configured QoS Priority) / (Total number of SD-WAN Policy rules that contain Steering objects with various QoS settings)
+Relative Weight = (Value of the QoS priority) / (Total number of QoS objects in the SD-WAN Policy)

 Each QoS priority has a predefined internal weight value used for this calculation: